Torrencem/technetium/_sources/standard/utilities.rst.txt

 .. function:: linux_distro()  [string]

     Returns the name of the linux distribution the script is running on, or "Unknown" if it's not known.
 This information is sourced from /etc/os-release.
-See `this rust crate <https://docs.rs/sys-info/0.6.1/sys_info/fn.linux_os_release.html>`_ for more information
+See `this rust crate <https://docs.rs/sys-info/0.6.1/sys_info/fn.linux_os_release.html>`_ for more information.